 4) Can they serve other beverages such as hot chocolate, coffee or tea?

 You’ll also want to run it by the event organizer.
-If the main purpose of the event is based around food trucks, they may not want you handing out water and preventing some people from purchasing cold drinks.
+If the main purpose of the outdoor market is based around food trucks, they may not want you handing out water and preventing some people from purchasing cold drinks.
 As well, the event may not have the proper permits for you to serve beverages.

 Think about it.
 You’re out on a hot summer day, walking around the market and you’re thirsty.
 What’s going to catch your eye?
 A cold drink.
-Even if someone brought a bottle of water with them, it’s probably getting warm and it’s not going to be as enticing as your cold water station.

 WHAT YOU’LL NEED:

 You can find these at the dollar store and you don’t need a ton because they’re not to give away.
-They’re just for shoppers to use while they’re in your booth.
+They’re just for shoppers to use while they’re in your market booth.